 - Hours of Operation – Service is from 9 AM to 7 PM during the summer months (Memorial Day to Labor Day) otherwise till 5 PM.

-- The main tour is the only riding tour available of the Arlington National Cemetery.
+- They have the only riding tour available for the Arlington National Cemetery.
 Changing of the Guard’s ceremony at the Tomb of the Unknown Soldier is a “not to be missed” event for most people and this tour offers the most convenient way to experience it.

 - Traditional organized tour experience as compared to hop-on hop-off.